elabftw/elabdoc/doc/user-guide.rst

 Compounds
 =========

-A chemical compounds database is available to all users in all team, it is a common database for the instance, storing references of all existing compounds.
+A chemical compounds database is available to all users in all teams, it is a common database for the instance, storing references of all existing compounds.
+Note that the visibility cannot be changed.
+Compounds are always visible to everyone with access to the instance.
 You can access it from the Tools menu.

 .. figure:: img/compounds-db.png
     :align: center